 Net interest earnings vs. fees

 Remember that high-interest accounts might also come with higher fees.
 Calculating the two is crucial to get an accurate picture of the net interest earnings after accounting for monthly maintenance fees, transaction fees, or other charges.
-This can be done by looking at the annual percentage yield and a break-even analysis:
+This can be done by looking at the annual percentage yield and net interest calculation.

 Annual percentage yield (APY)